isaac60103/TensorFlow-LSTM/README.md

 ## Description
 This is my practice to understand LSTM and usage of tensorflow.

 The repo use LSTM cell to read novel "The Romance of the Condor Heroes" (神鵰俠侶), which is written by famous Chinese novelist Jin-Yong.
-I choose character-level language as model and generate a short paragraph to see if it works well or not.
+I choose character-level language model to generate a short paragraph to see if it works well or not.

 ## Dataset
 Dataset is available [here](https://drive.google.com/open?id=0BxIKcHMvdD_UR2d3TG51MmM3NDg) and all of them are downloaded from [this website](http://98book.com/books/novelbook_99970.html).
 The whole file of "The Romance of the Condor Heroes" is about 2.8M.